google/gsocguides/pages/mentor/02-notes_for_first_year_organizations.md

 Dear First Year Organization,

 Congrats!
 We know you're excited to participate in GSoC.
-We also know you're overwhelmed, so we have some advice: DON'T PANIC.
-The GSoC team has done this before and knows what it's doing.
-The program is well documented, but to get you started, here are a few tips.
+We also know it can be overwhelming, but remember the GSoC team has done this before and knows what it's doing.
+The program is well documented - here are a few tips to get your started.

 General: